neurogym/neurogym/README.dev.md

 If you are not happy with the changes you can run `mike delete [version]`.
 All these mike operations will be recorded as git commits of branch `gh-pages`.

+Use `mike serve` to review all versions of the site that have been committed to the `gh-pages` branch.
+It’s part of the `mike` tool, which manages versioned documentation for `mkdocs`.
+This command is best for verifying the production website as it exists in the repository.

-`mike serve` is used to check all versions committed to branch `gh-pages`, which is for checking the production website.
-If you have changes but not commit them yet, you should use `mkdocs serve` instead of `mike serve` to check them.
+If you have uncommitted changes that you want to preview, use `mkdocs serve` instead of `mike serve`.
+This will allow you to view your changes locally without committing them first.

 ## Versioning